Agentic Runtime Authority

 • Access scope: Runtime behavior is scoped by role rules and secret permissions.

-• Monitoring and audit: Use the ara-reports-access role rule to grant access to Agentic Runtime Authority reporting data for compliance and investigation workflows.
+• Monitoring and audit: Use the ara-reports-access administrative rule to grant access to Agentic Runtime Authority reporting data for compliance and investigation workflows.

 Control Access With RBAC